 (Originally reported February 2016) All MSL publications related to SLR-LD have been migrated to html format.
-These publications include the New Library Directors Handbook, the Federation Notebook and the Trustee Manual, as well as others listed at http://libraries.msl.mt.gov/consulting/online publications This change will enable staff to make changes as needed to these publications in real time, while still ensuring that users can easily download or print the material if desired.
+These publications include the New Library Directors Handbook, the Federation Notebook and the Trustee Manual, as well as others listed at http://libraries.msl.mt.gov/consulting/online_publications This change will enable staff to make changes as needed to these publications in real time, while still ensuring that users can easily download or print the material if desired.

 - Create a standardized, consistent approach to managing directories and content on the internal SLR drive so that information available there is more easily retrieved.
 This work will include instituting appropriate archiving practices.
 (Lead: Cook) (Originally reported December 2015) Jim Kammerer shared an update regarding appropriate archiving practices with the SLR-LD staff during one of our monthly meetings.
-Once the MSL website redesign is completed, we will look to the organization of the content on the SLR portal to inform our approach to managing and organizing directories and content on the SLR drive. - (Originally reported February 2016) This effort will begin following the launch of the Records Management guidelines Kammerer is in the process of creating, so that files on the SLR drive reflect agency wide archiving practices and needs. - (Originally reported June 2016) This work will continue in the next fiscal year. - Create an internal tool using OneNote software to better manage internal communication and planning related to specific internal SLR efforts, such as news and announcements, reports and work plans and event planning.
+Once the MSL website redesign is completed, we will look to the organization of the content on the SLR portal to inform our approach to managing and organizing directories and content on the SLR drive.
+(Originally reported February 2016) This effort will begin following the launch of the Records Management guidelines Kammerer is in the process of creating, so that - files on the SLR drive reflect agency wide archiving practices and needs.
+(Originally reported June 2016) This work will continue in the next fiscal year. - Create an internal tool using OneNote software to better manage internal communication and planning related to specific internal SLR efforts, such as news and announcements, reports and work plans and event planning.
 (Lead: Cook) (Originally reported December 2015) SLR-LD meetings and events are now planned and organized via OneNote notebooks that enable those participating to add to agendas, post additional materials and plan for events.

-(Originally reported February 2016) Birnel, Marchwick and Diane Papineau are sharing tips and tricks for optimizing use of OneNote at a January 27 training session - Complete the process of adding all remote SLR staff to the virtual desktop environment to significantly improve staff ability to easily and quickly access the same internal storage used by Helena based staff.
-(Lead: McHugh) - (Originally reported December 2015) McMullen and Henley now have virtual machines.
-Reymer and Marchwick will receive their new machines as soon as MSL receives a replacement server that is necessary to provide a virtual desktop environment to these additional remote staff.
+(Originally reported February 2016) Birnel, Marchwick and Diane Papineau are sharing tips and tricks for optimizing use of OneNote at a January 27 training session machines.
+Reymer and Marchwick will receive their new machines as soon as MSL for all MSL staff.